 verbose (Optional).
 A logical.
 Default is TRUE.
-Should progress messages be catted
+Should progresss messages be catted to standard out?

 ...
 Additional arguments passed to read_tree

 Other related files include the mapping-file that typically stores sample covariates, converted naturally to the sample_data-class component data type in the phyloseq-package.
 QIIME may also produce a phylogenetic tree with a tip for each OTU, which can also be imported specified here or imported separately using read_tree.